Evaluations

 G-Eval

-Since G-Eval requires logprobs (token probabilities), only a limited set of models work with G-Eval.
-Currently it only works with GPT-4o, GPT-4o Mini, Llama 3.1 70b on OpenRouter, and Deepseek R1 on Openrouter.
+Since G-Eval requires logprobs (individual token probabilities), only a limited set of models work with G-Eval.
+Currently it only works best with OpenAI models GPT-4o, GPT-4o mini, GPT 4.1, etc.

 Using models to evaluate models?
 Does that really work?